Help Center

 How do roommate connections work?+

-You can connect with other verified seekers, and once you're mutually connected you can chat — handy for finding someone to team up with before you apply anywhere.
+You can connect with other verified seekers, and once you're mutually connected you can chat, which is handy for finding someone to team up with before you apply anywhere.

 What is a Squad?+